Kalaviṅka: In Burmese art

 The karaweik is commonly used as a motif in traditional Burmese royal barges.
 The Karaweik located on Yangon's Kandawgyi Lake is an iconic reproduction of the karaweik royal barge.

+In Burmese art, the karaweik is depicted as a bird, rather than a bird with a human head.

 In Chinese art

 In Chinese mural art, it is portrayed as a human-headed, bird-bodied being.
 In the murals of Dunhuang (敦煌) they appear as figures both dancing and playing music.

 Grey pottery sculpture of a Kalaviṅka (missing its head) from the Yuan dynasty capital of Dadu.

 China, mid-Tang Dynasty.
 Artwork from the Dunhuang Grottos, Yulin Cave number 25 showing a Bird of Life (共命鸟), playing a panpipe.